Sara Celin

 With the rule of the bishops of Milan, around the year 1000, "coastal and maritime Camogli" began to form and Camogli began to be mentioned in texts of the time where it appears under the name Vila Camuli.
 In the 12th century, the Dragonara Castle was erected to defend the seaside village, which is still visible today.

-In 1853, Camogli reached its greatest moment of glory, owning a fleet of over 500 boats, thus earning the appellation "City of a Thousand White Sailboats".
+In 1853, Camogli reached its greatest moment of glory, owning a fleet of over 500 boats, thus earning the appellation "City of the Thousand White Sailboats".

 Things to do and see in Camogli